Keen To Ditch The ‘Roles’ And Implement Full-Strength Lit Circles/Book Clubs?

 This online course is for you if:

-In this self-paced online mini-course, Mardi Gorman and I have gone back to the original Lit Circles research to find out what full strength implementation is actually supposed to look like.
+In this self-paced online mini-course, I team up with fellow Literacy Consultant Mardi Gorman to go back to the original Lit Circles research and find out what full-strength implementation was actually supposed to look like.

-And finally, we also provide you with downloadable resources to help banish Lit Circles ‘roles’ and move towards more authentic, rich and engaging discussion about texts.
-(Yay!)
+Finally, we provide you with downloadable resources to help banish Lit Circles ‘roles’ and move towards more authentic, rich, deep and engaging discussions about texts.
+(Thank goodness!)

 - Lesson 1: The what and why of Lit Circles / Book Clubs